-board of directors + chief executive officer
+chair + chief executive officer

 vice president, manufacturing

 Kevin Smyth directs all aspects of Kaleidescape’s manufacturing and repair operations.
-Prior to joining Kaleidescape, Kevin successfully led the development and scaling of the manufacturing and repair organization at Gigamon supporting aggressive growth and enabling a successful IPO.
+Prior to joining Kaleidescape, Kevin successfully led the development and scaling of the manufacturing and repair organization at Gigamon, supporting aggressive growth and enabling a successful IPO.
 Kevin has over 33 years of experience leading high tech manufacturing organizations in large multinational and start-up companies including Gigamon, Nortel Networks, Tasman Networks, Quantum, Unisys, and ROLM.
 His responsibilities included leading the integration of mergers and acquisitions, new product introduction, supply chain development, global contract manufacturer and supplier management, quality programs, and cost reductions.
-Kevin holds a BS degree in Mechanical Engineering from Queens University Belfast and has been awarded Six Sigma certification.
+Kevin holds a BS degree in mechanical engineering from Queens University Belfast and has been awarded Six Sigma certification.